ajinkyakadam/NwExperiments/ospf/Readme.md

 <img src="r4Neighbor.png">

-Careful observation of the above screenshots confirms that the results are consistent with our observation.
+Careful observation of the above screenshots confirms that the results are consistent with our expectation.